michaelnisi/showf/README.md

-# showf - show changed files in latest commit
+# showf - show files in commit

 The showf [Node.js](http://nodejs.org/) module shows filenames of changed files in the latest commit to a local git repository.